Timothylock/Pi-Home-Automation/README.md

  9. Follow the guide [here](https://github.com/fivdi/pigpio) to install pigpio module for node
+ 10. Run the configurator to tell the server which pins what sensors/relays are plugged into ` python configure.py `

- 10. You can now run the server
+ 11. You can now run the server
  ` node server.js `

- 11. You can connect to the server by entering your Pi's IP address into any web browser
+ 12. You can connect to the server by entering your Pi's IP address into any web browser

 **Starting with the Pi**
 You can set the server to start up along with the Pi.
 This is not a watchdog so if the server crashes, it will not be automatically restarted.
 Please check how to set up a watch dog on the internet.